KrutosVIP/SimpleExtractor/README.md

 ### Note on reverse-engineering assemblies from mods

 After extracting any .dll files with any desired extractor of assetBundles (for example UABE), you may sometimes notice that you can't open those via any C# disassembler.
 You may already have noticed, that those are as TextAssets

+> For Juno: New Origins (SimpleRockets2) consider using pre-1.0 version (for example, 0.3.4.0) of AssetRipper, since its based on Unity 2022, as newer ones break assemblies.

 - To properly import library, use any possible HEX editor and remove first 132 bytes (0-83 blocks, length 84, if you are using HxD) of .txt file, and save it as dll
 - - Those 132 bytes, are "header" which mark files as "assembly" for the game.
 You can find exact header numbers in main.py.